Poudreries Réunies de Belgique: Bankruptcy

 Astra discovered problems with PRB finances and argued with SGB (Société Générale de Belgique).
 Astra refused to invest more capital in PRB and the company declared PRB bankrupt in 1989.
 The different branches were put into liquidation and the bankruptcy was completed on 27 December 1993 (by which time in February 1992 Astra Holdings had itself gone into receivership).

 The Matagne site was sold in 1990 to Mecar SA (then part of Allied Research Corporation USA, later part of the Chemring Group PLC and now part of the Nexter Group) and was demilitarized immediately in 1990 with the explosive materials being recovered by SNPE.
 The site was returned to civilian use.

 The Clermont site was sold to SNPE.
 The Kaulille site was sold to Kaulindus and demilitarized.
 The Balen site was demilitarized and is now part of OmniChem.

 Involvement in Project Babylon

+In the 1980s PRB collaborated with Gerald Bull's Space Research Corporation on artillery projectile production, founding a joint company in Belgium.
 In December 1989 the British Secret Intelligence Service obtained evidence that PRB had supplied propellant charges for the Iraqi Project Babylon supergun.
 This was shipped using falsified Jordanian end-user licenses.